askap-vast/vast-tools/docs/contributing/tests.md

 * Follow the style already present if you are unsure.
 * Make use of [pytest fixtures](https://docs.pytest.org/en/latest/how-to/fixtures.html){:target="_blank"}.
 * Use the pytest-mock plugin framework to mock required parts of the tests.
-For example, try this [this guide](https://medium.com/analytics-vidhya/mocking-in-python-with-pytest-mock-part-i-6203c8ad3606){:target="_blank"}.
+[This guide](https://medium.com/analytics-vidhya/mocking-in-python-with-pytest-mock-part-i-6203c8ad3606){:target="_blank"} may help newcomers.
 * Write docstrings for your tests so that it is clear what is being tested.

 ## Tests Coverage